ONNC/onnc/docs/ONNC-Utilities.md

 ## 4. Build ONNC with the Docker Image

 Although the Docker image include a source code tree, it might not be the latest release version of ONNC.
 We strongly suggest you clone the latest version of ONNC from the GitHub repository, mount the source code directory to the Docker image, and modify the source code with your favorite editor on your host machine.
 You may clone the source code from the GitHub ONNC repository (https://github.com/ONNC/onnc).
-To download large model files when cloning the ONNC source, you have to install Git LFS (https://github.com/git-lfs/git-lfs/wiki/Installation) first.

 ```console
 $ mkdir -p <source_dir> && cd <source_dir>